Supreme Court Research Guide

 Finding Opinions and Court Documents

 In a typical year, over 8,000 petitions are filed with the Supreme Court for review of lower court decisions.
 The Court denies review in the vast majority of cases, and, in recent years, has issued full opinions in fewer than 100 cases each term.
 The Court and the parties who argue before it produce many documents, including not only opinions, but also orders, briefs, and argument transcripts.
+What this amounts to is a vast paper trail of valuable and important knowledge for research.

 Opinions